The Next Generation of Technology

 - A global network of cold chain facilities for proper product handling

-Having this end-to-end control not only means pharma customers trust us.
+Having this end-to-end control not only means pharma customers trust in FedEx.
 It’s essential to safety.

 We’ll also see more innovative therapy involving biologics and genomic therapy, which in turn will feed into the main goal – better patient care and improved health outcomes.